Virgin Hickman

 When we collect, use or disclose personal information, we will make reasonable efforts to ensure that it is accurate and complete.

-We use cookies and log files to collect information from your computer when you view the Virgin Hickman website.
+We use cookies and log files to collect information from your computer when you view the Virgin Law Group website.
 This information includes your IP address, the operating system you use on your computer, which web browser you use, the time and date that you visited our site and which pages you visited.
 We do not use this information to link to any of your personal information or identify you in any way.
 The cookies help us to monitor the number of people who access our web site and why they seek us out and, in addition to the log files, allow us to monitor our web site’s performance, make it more responsive to your needs and improve the content.
-You can turn off your cookies on your browser and if you do so, Virgin Hickman cannot track your information.
+You can turn off your cookies on your browser and if you do so, Virgin Law Group cannot track your information.

 If you contact us through our website and provide personal information to us, we use that information only to respond to you.

 By using our web site, you have agreed that we can collect, use and disclose your information in the ways described in this Policy.
-If you do not agree to with the terms set out in the Policy, please do not provide any information to Virgin Hickman.
+If you do not agree to with the terms set out in the Policy, please do not provide any information to Virgin Law Group.
 Instead, contact us using another method, such as regular mail.

 Protecting your information from disclosure